 We swing around the city and we skim the river low

-P6, St Timothy's Primary, Glasgow, have made a CD of this song and 'The Children of the City of St Mungo', another song made by Ian Davison.
-They sell the CD to raise funds for a South African charity.
+P6, St Timothy's Primary, Glasgow, made a CD of this song and 'The Children of the City of St Mungo', another song made by Ian Davison.
+They sold the CD to raise funds for a South African charity.

-Ian Davison is of course a Glasgwegian.
-He is a prolific and very able songwriter, whose songs are sung and recorded very widely.
+Ian Davison was of course a Glasgwegian.
+He was a prolific and very able songwriter, whose songs are sung and recorded very widely.